Why is bird needed?

 Sue Miller, MSLS, BS, Management Engineering

-Independent Librarian in reference, research, and information; engineer in industry and distribution.
+Independent Librarian in reference and research; engineer in industry and distribution.

 Helen M. Sheehy, MLIS